shubhamwagh/LeetSyncMaster/README.md

 - `LEETCODE_SESSION` - **required**.
 LeetCode session used in accessing LeetCode API
 - `LEETCODE_CSRF_TOKEN` - **required**.
 LeetCode CSRF token used in accessing LeetCode API

+---

+#### Credits

+This LeetSyncMaster GitHub Action is adapted from [dos-m0nk3y/LeetCode-Synchronizer](https://github.com/dos-m0nk3y/LeetCode-Synchronizer).
+Special thanks to the original author for creating this tool.